Cosmographic constraints from late-time probes including fast radio bursts: Methods

 For the cosmography approach, the following steps are performed:

+\begin{itemize} \item [(I)] As discussed earlier, for BAO, we adopt an external calibration of $r_{\rm d}$ by applying a Gaussian prior of $r_{\rm d} = 147.09 \pm 0.26~{\rm Mpc}$, as determined by Planck 2018 \citep{aghanim2020planck}.
+For SNe, we adopt a Gaussian prior with $M_b=-19.2\pm 0.04~{\rm mag}$ for the absolute magnitude according to \citep{camarena2021use}.

-\begin{itemize} \item [(I)] Flat priors are assumed for $\Omega_{b}h^2$ and $H_0$ with intervals [0.017784, 0.031616] and [60, 80], respectively.
-The best-fit values of $H_0$, $q_0$, $j_0$, $e^{\mu}$, and $\sigma_{\rm host}$ for FRB, and $H_0$, $q_0$, and $j_0$ for BAO+BBN+CMB, SNe and CC are calculated.
-These parameters are estimated separately for the FRB, SNe, BAO+BBN+CMB, and CC datasets.
+\item [(II)] Flat priors are assumed for $\Omega_{b}h^2$ and $H_0$ with intervals [0.017784, 0.031616] and [60, 80], respectively.
+The best-fit values of $H_0$, $q_0$, $j_0$, $e^{\mu}$, and $\sigma_{\rm host}$ for FRB, and $H_0$, $q_0$, and $j_0$ for DESI+CMB, SNe and CC are calculated.
+These parameters are estimated separately for the FRB, SNe, DESI+CMB, and CC datasets.

-\item [(II)] Additionally, a joint analysis combining FRB, SNe, BAO+BBN+CMB, and CC data is performed to constrain the shared parameters $H_0$, $q_0$, and $j_0$. \end{itemize}
+\item [(III)] Additionally, a joint analysis combining FRB, SNe, DESI+CMB, and CC data is performed to constrain the shared parameters $H_0$, $q_0$, and $j_0$. \end{itemize}